 Elderly Residents File Ground-Breaking Class Action Lawsuit Against Brookdale Senior Living Over Financial Abuse and Widespread Violations of the ADA

 (San Francisco, CA – July 13, 2017) – Four senior citizens living in California assisted living facilities run by Brookdale Senior Living, Inc., who have significant care needs and disabilities, have filed a class action lawsuit in federal court in San Francisco accusing Brookdale of financial abuse and widespread violations of the Americans with Disabilities Act of 1990 (“ADA”).
 Brookdale is the largest provider of assisted living for senior citizens and persons with disabilities in the U.S. and its stock trades on the New York Stock Exchange.
 There are more than 5,000 residents in Brookdale’s 89 assisted California living facilities.
-This is believed to be the first class action lawsuit against an assisted living provider to be brought under the ADA.

 Plaintiffs and their families came to Brookdale because they required assistance with their activities of daily living including medication management, dressing, bathing, toileting, hygiene, food preparation, laundry and transportation.
 Rather than finding the care and comfort they needed, plaintiffs, their family members, and the proposed class they seek to represent have all encountered in Brookdale a system of understaffed assisted living facilities that fails to consistently provide even the most basic level of promised care.